FeedMincPls/Disable-Vanilla-Advancements-and-Recipes/README.md

 # Install
 1. Place datapack into ".minecraft/saves/(world name)/datapacks"
-2. Restart the game(server) or enter the command "/reload"
+2. Enter the command "/reload"
 # Uninstall
 1. Close the game(server) and remove datapack
-2. Restart the game(server) and enter the command "/datapack enable vanilla"
+2. Restart the game(server) and enter the command "/reload"
 # Attention
-Since game version 1.19, the regular version of this datapack may cause compatibility issues with datapacks that use the "minecraft" namespace to add advancements or recipes.
-If you encounter such issues, consider using the branch version "Disable_Vanilla_C"
+Since game version 1.19, a lightweight branch version "Disable_Vanilla_Lite" has been released.
+This version may encounter compatibility issues with datapacks use the "minecraft" namespace to add advancements or recipes.
+If you encounter such issues, please use the regular version.